Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

-- a Ditto Protocol envelope (JSON) and
+- A Ditto Protocol envelope (JSON) – metadata describing the message

-- a Ditto Protocol payload (JSON).
+- A Ditto Protocol payload (JSON) – the application data

 application/vnd.eclipse.ditto+json